Neuromancer

 Richard Alex Jenkins

 I desperately wanted Neuromancer to be good.
-You know how it goes, one of those sure-fire bangers that's almost guaranteed to be brilliant?
-With a positive mindset, I continued until it finally clicked that this book is technically brilliant but incoherent!
+You know how it goes, one of those surefire bangers that's guaranteed to be brilliant?
+On your TBR list for years!

-When Neuromancer was first published back in 1984 it was revolutionary.
+When Neuromancer was first published in 1984 it was revolutionary.
 Cyberspace didn't exist yet and all we had was basic hardware, physical connections and lots of dreams.
 It hit the sci-fi community like a tsunami.

 Initially set in a future Japan, technology is an important part of the experience, with razorblade extensions, prosthetics and mind-bending advancements and, as a reader you feel like a little fish in a big pond controlled by uber bosses subservient to even bigger corporate honchos.
 There's a constant sense of being on the run, unable to stay still for long or relax, always on the edge and hyper stressed out in a bleeding-edge environment.